rolling-scopes-school/rs.android.final_task/README.md

 - Clean Architecture should be used on the app level.
 The code suould be divided to data, domain and presentation layers.
 See the example with data flow below:
 <img src="./Architecture/App-level.svg">

 - MVVM/MVI architecure should be used on presentation layer.
 On presentation level we are working with UI-level/Domain-level models, data layer models are prohoboted.
-Mapping should proceed on the domain layer.
 See the example below:
 <img src="./Architecture/Presentation.svg">

 - Kotlin Coroutines should be used for async/concurrent operations.